Lean Warehousing Principles: What is a lean warehouse?

-A Brief Overview of Lean Principles
+A Brief Overview of Lean Practices

-What is a lean warehouse?
+What is lean warehousing?

 Some modern warehouse services include inbound and outbound freight, receiving, pick & pack, kitting, inventory management, and even light assembly.
 The more processes in the system, the more necessary lean becomes.
 How is this accomplished?

-Lean Practices in Warehouse
+Lean Warehouse Practices

-The 5S Methodology of Lean
+The 5S Methodology of Lean Warehousing

 - Sort (Seiri)